• Skip to primary navigation

 Jump to Recipe Print Recipe

 Take your enchiladas to the next level by layering them in a pan for a vegan enchilada casserole to die for.
-This vegan enchilada casserole recipe is easy, so you will never roll another enchilada again!
+This easy vegan enchilada casserole recipe is easy, so you will never roll another enchilada again!

 Enchilada casserole served on a plate on the table.